General Fusion: Rounds

 Investors included Chrysalix venture capital, the Business Development Bank of Canada—a Canadian federal Crown corporation, Bezos Expeditions, Cenovus Energy, Pender Ventures, Khazanah Nasional—a Malaysian sovereign wealth fund, and Sustainable Development Technology Canada (STDC).

 Chrysalix Energy Venture Capital, a Vancouver-based venture capital firm, led a C$1.2 million seed round of financing in 2007.
 Other Canadian venture capital firms that participated in the seed round were GrowthWorks Capital and BDC Venture Capital.

 In 2009, a consortium led by General Fusion was awarded C$13.9 million by SDTC to conduct a four-year research project on "Acoustically Driven Magnetized Target Fusion"; SDTC is a foundation established by the Canadian government.
 The other member of the consortium is Los Alamos National Laboratory.

 A 2011 Series B round raised $19.5 million from a syndicate including Bezos Expeditions, Braemar Energy Ventures, Business Development Bank of Canada, Cenovus Energy, Chrysalix Venture Capital, Entrepreneurs Fund, and Pender Ventures.

 In May 2015 the government of Malaysia's sovereign wealth fund, Khazanah Nasional Berhad, led a $27 million funding round.

 SDTC awarded General Fusion a further C$12.75 million in March 2016 to for the project "Demonstration of fusion energy technology" in a consortium with McGill University (Shock Wave Physics Group) and Hatch Ltd.

 In October 2018 Canadian Minister for Innovation, Science and Economic Development, Navdeep Bains, announced that the Canadian government's Strategic Innovation Fund would invest C$49.3 million in General Fusion.

 In December 2019, General Fusion raised $65 million in Series E equity financing from Singapore's Temasek Holdings, Bezos and Chrisalix, concurrently with another $38 million from Canada's Strategic Innovation Fund.
 The firm said the funds would permit it to begin the design, construction, and operation of its Fusion Demonstration Plant.

 In January 2021, the company announced funding by Shopify founder Tobias Lütke's Thistledown Capital.

 In November 2021, the company completed an over-subscribed $130M Series E round.
 Investors included Bezos, Business Development Bank of Canada, hedge fund Segra Capital Management and family-office investors.
 Funds were to be dedicated to building a commercial reactor.

-In August 2023, the company completed the first close of its Series F raise for a combined $25 million USD of funding.
+In August 2023, the company completed the first close of its Series F raise for a combined US$25 million of funding.
 The round was anchored by existing investors, BDC Capital and GIC.
 It also included new grant funding from the Government of British Columbia.

-In December 2023, the company announced the Canadian government invested an additional CA$5 million through Canada's Strategic Invesment Fund to advance its LM26 fusion demonstration machine at its Richmond headquarters.
+In December 2023, the company announced the Canadian government invested an additional CA$5 million through Canada's Strategic Investment Fund to advance its LM26 fusion demonstration machine at its Richmond headquarters.

+In August 2025, the company completed an $22M funding round.
+Segra Capital and PenderFund secured representation on the company's board of directors.
+Shortly thereafter in November 2025 the company raised an additional $51M in the form of simple agreement for future equity (SAFE).
+The company did not publicize this funding, which came primarily from Segra Capital and PenderFund.